flipper-io/flipper/documentation/src/introduction.md

 It is simple to create applications for the device, too.
 Applications are just modules with a `main()` function that is called when they are loaded.
 You can still interact with the public functions of an application, the same way you can with the functions of a module.

+### Osmium

+Osmium, or Os for short, is Flipper's lightweight operating system.
+The operating system exposes a basic POSIX compatability layer as well as a filesystem, loader, and scheduler that enable the storage, instantiation of, and execution of Flipper images, respectively.

 #### Preinstalled Modules

 |<center>Module</center>|<center>Description</center>|